alsocalledchris/Github-search-example-with-Angular-and-Typescript/README.md

 #To run

-Goto github source folder in PowerShell
+Goto github source folder in PowerShell and run the below commands in order: npm install
-npm install
 bower install
 gulp build